hanbyul-here/nuxt-incremental-build-exp/README.md

 ## Why

 My website is going to have thousands of posts!
 Nuxt will have hard time generating all these routes/pages.
-Netlify always deploys things  What can I do?
+Netlify always deploys things like it is the first build.
+What can I do?

-### How
+## How

 Nuxt can build a portion of a site at one time through `--no-build` flag with `generate` command.
 When `--no-build` flag is set, Nuxt doesn’t generate common assets such as js, css files, only generates the routes(pages) passed through `generate.routes` in `nuxt.config`.